cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 ## Design Details
 The following class diagram gives an overview of relevant backend classes for this feature.
 The class *LinkRecommendationRest* provides the interface to the frontend.
-It uses the *LinkRecommendationConfiguration* to get the configuration information for a project when a request comes.
+The class *LinkRecommendationConfiguration* stores the configuration information for a project.
-The interface *ContextInformationProvider* is implemented by five other classes: the class *ContextInformation* and four different *ContextInformationProvider*s that assess different types of context to find similarities between elements and ultimately suggest new links for elements.
-Each of these assigns a score based on the similarity or dissimilarity it has calculated.
-The *TextualSimilarityContextInformationProvider* assesses the textual similarity between two knowledge elements; the more textually similar the elements, the higher the score.
-Similarly, *TimeContextInformationProvider* assesses how close in time two elements were created.
-The score given here is higher if the elements were created in a shorter period of time and lower if they were created further apart.
-The *TracingContextInformationProvider* looks at how close in the knowledge graph two elements are to each other.
-If they have a lower link distance, the score is higher.
-Finally, the *UserContextInformationProvider* gives a positive score if the assignee or reporter of the issue where the first knowledge element is contained is the same as that of the second.
-If the users are not the same, the score is zero.
-The class *ContextInformation* registers the ten providers and uses the information from them to create objects of the class *LinkRecommendation*.
+The class *ContextInformation* creates *LinkRecommendation*s and detects duplicates based on the context information of *KnowledgeElement*s.
+It is decorated with the *ContextInformationProvider*s, such as the *TextualSimilarityContextInformationProvider* or *TimeContextInformationProvider*.
-*LinkRecommendation*s have a *RecommendationScore* and inherit from the class Link, which means they have source and target elements, as well as a *LinkType* (not shown in the diagram).
+*LinkRecommendation*s have a *RecommendationScore* and inherit from the class *Link*, which means that they have source and target elements, as well as a *LinkType* (recommended).
+The *RecommendationType* determines the type of the recommendation.

 ![Overview class diagram](../diagrams/class_diagram_link_recommendation.png)